 God’s will or God’s call – it’s something as Christians that we seek.
 We want a blue print, don’t we?
 Just tell me the steps and tell me what to do.
 But I believe that God’s will and our will look remarkably the same.

 At the same time, God’s will is also something that we can be terrified of.
 We’re terrified because when we give up our will we are giving up control.
-If you subscribe to The Guided Life, you’ve read enough to know what a control freak that I am.
+If you subscribe to my emails, you’ve read enough to know what a control freak that I am.

 Growing up my biggest fear was that God’s will meant having to be a missionary.
 At church we would have people come and speak to us that had become missionaries to the outermost places of the world.
 The image presented was that following God’s will would mean sacrificing everything to serve him.